hi-rou/hirou-android/README.md

 <br>

 ## Result of the Contest
-- CAPSTONE DESIGN for 4th grade 1st semester - a silver award 🥈 (Second place)
+- CAPSTONE DESIGN for 4th grade 1st semester - a silver award 🥈 (2nd place)